-means the timeframe for Porting availability and means a Business Day 8 a.m. to 8 p.m.
+means the best-efforts timeframe for Porting availability and means a Business Day 8 a.m. to 11 p.m.
 (Standard Time) from Monday to Friday, and 10 a.m. to 6 p.m.
-(Standard Time) on Saturday, Easter Monday, King's Birthday and Boxing Day unless otherwise agreed between CSPs, MCs, and NPs in a Bilateral Agreement.
+(Standard Time) on Saturday, Sunday, Easter Monday, King's Birthday and Boxing Day unless otherwise agreed between CSPs, MCs, and NPs on a bilateral basis.

-Extended Hours of Operation
+Standard Hours of Support

-means the recommended timeframe for Porting availability and means a Business Day 8 am to 11pm (Standard Time) on Monday to Saturday, Sunday, Easter Monday, King's Birthday and Boxing Day unless otherwise agreed between CSPs, MCs, and NPs in a Bilateral Agreement.
+on a Business Day means 8 a.m. to 8 p.m.
+(Standard Time) from Monday to Friday, and 10 a.m. to 6 p.m.
+(Standard Time) on Saturday, Easter Monday, King's Birthday and Boxing Day unless otherwise agreed between CSPs, MCs, and NPs on a bilateral basis.